suryanshkumar/Graph-Segmentation/README.md

 # GraphSegmentation

-This algorithm for graph-segmentation is orignally developed by Pedro F. Felzenszwalb.
+This algorithm for graph-segmentation was originally developed by Pedro F. Felzenszwalb.
 Its C++ implementation is freely available by him under the terms of the GNU General Public License.

+If you use this software for research purposes, you should cite [1].
-Kindly, refer to his research work[1] for more details:
+Kindly, refer to his research work [1] for more details:

 [1].
 Efficient Graph-Based Image Segmentation